ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 RMS contrastRMS contrast: The standard deviation of the pixel intensity values of the stimulus.

-No improvement noteNo improvement note: A note indicating that the addition of another type of aid did not result in a better test result.
+No improvement noteNo improvement note: A note indicating that the addition or use of another type of aid did not result in a better test result.

 Choice of: